ONTO-TDMpopulation/Ontology-Population/README.md

 # Ontology-Population
 # Text Extraction

-This repository contains a Python script for extracting important phrases from text using Word2Vec and TextRank algorithms.
+This repository contains dataset, ontology and a python script for ontology population using textrank and word2vec algorithms.

 ## Requirements